linuxserver/docker-nginx/README.md

 * `-p 80` - The web-services.
 * `-p 443` - The SSL-Based Webservice
-* `-v /config` - Contains you www content and all relevant configuration files.
+* `-v /config` - Contains your www content and all relevant configuration files.
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` - timezone ie. `America/New_York`